nestjs/docs.nestjs.com/content/techniques/sql.md

     await queryRunner.commitTransaction();
   } catch (err) {
-    // since we have errors lets rollback changes we made await queryRunner.rollbackTransaction();
+    // since we have errors lets rollback the changes we made await queryRunner.rollbackTransaction();
   } finally {
-    // you need to release query runner which is manually created: await queryRunner.release();
+    // you need to release a queryRunner which was manually instantiated await queryRunner.release();
   }
 }
 ```

 > info **Hint** Note that the `connection` is used only to create the `QueryRunner`.
-However, to test this class it would be necessary to mock the entire `Connection` object (which exposes several methods).
-Hence, it's recommended to create a helper factory class (e.g., `QueryRunnerFactory`) and define an interface with a limited set of methods required to maintain transactions.
-In this case, mocking these methods would become pretty straighforward.
+However, to test this class would require mocking the entire `Connection` object (which exposes several methods).
+Thus, we recommend using a helper factory class (e.g., `QueryRunnerFactory`) and defining an interface with a limited set of methods required to maintain transactions.
+This technique makes mocking these methods pretty straightforward.

 Alternatively, you can use the callback-style approach with the `transaction` method of the `Connection` object ([read more](https://typeorm.io/#/transactions/creating-and-using-transactions)).